Skip to content

 The Bottom Line

-You can't out-exercise a desk job with gym sessions alone.
-The damage from prolonged sitting accumulates hour by hour, and the fix has to happen throughout the day, not just before or after work.
+You can’t fully “undo” a long day of sitting with a single gym session.
+Prolonged, uninterrupted sitting adds up hour by hour, so the most effective fix also happens throughout the day—not just before or after work.
 The exercises here take seconds, require no equipment, and can be done without leaving your workspace or drawing attention from coworkers.

 Start with one habit—maybe neck stretches every hour, or calf raises during phone calls.
 Once that feels automatic, add another.
-Small movements, repeated consistently, add up to meaningful protection against the health risks of sedentary work.
+Small movements, repeated consistently, add up to meaningful support for your posture, comfort, and metabolic health.
 Your body will thank you by 5pm.

 Related Articles